 Find a Home for Your Website before Working with WordPress

 After you register your domain, you need to find a place for it to live — a web host — before you begin working with WordPress.
+Web-hosting providers usually offer different features with a basic hosting account, so it’s good to do some research before-hand.

-A web host is a business, group, or individual that provides website owners with web server space and bandwidth for file transfers.
-Usually, web hosting services charge a monthly or annual fee — unless you’re fortunate enough to know someone who’s willing to give you server space and bandwidth for free.
-The cost varies from host to host, but you can obtain quality web hosting services from $3 to $10 per month to start.
+A web host is a business, group, or individual that provides website owners with web-server space and bandwidth for file transfers.
+Usually, web-hosting services charge a monthly or annual fee — unless you’re fortunate enough to know someone who’s willing to give you server space and bandwidth for free.
+The cost varies from host to host, but you can obtain quality web-hosting services from $3 to $10 per month to start.

 Think of your web host as a garage that you pay to park your car in.
 The garage gives you the place to store your car (hard-drive space).
 The host gives you a driveway so that you can get to and from your car (bandwidth).
 The garage owner won’t, however, fix your rockin’ stereo system (WordPress) that you’ve installed — unless you’re willing to pay extra for that service.

 Hosting services generally provide (at least) these services with your account:

 Hard drive space: This is nothing more complicated than the hard drive on your own computer.
 Each hard drive has the capacity, or space, for a certain amount of files.
 An 80GB (gigabyte) hard drive can hold 80GB of data — and no more.
 Your hosting account provides you with a limited amount of hard drive space, and the same concept applies.

 If your web host provides you with 10GB of hard drive space, that’s the limit on the file size that you’re allowed to have.
 If you want more hard drive space, you need to upgrade your space limitations.
 Most web hosts have a mechanism in place for you to upgrade your allotment.